Lucasezidro/nest-clean/README.md

 ## Config Rest client

 - Rest client is a extension of vs code and i config a file in root project with http extension for test my requests

+## Create validation with zod and nest/config

+- for this config i use zod, that is already intalled and add a nest config package for manipulation
+  - npm i nestjs/config